Your wedding venue hire will be the biggest expense on your wedding day, with the average wedding venue costing between £4,000 and £6,000.

 Other Wedding Dates To Avoid

-On top of a Saturday in wedding season, there are other dates worth avoiding.
-We’ve put together a huge list of wedding dates you should avoid from now until 2020, which includes Easter weekends and bank holidays when demand is also high.
+As well as a Saturday in wedding season, there are other dates worth avoiding.
+We’ve put together a huge list of wedding dates you should avoid from now until 2023, which includes Easter weekends and bank holidays when demand is also high.
 Compare your potential wedding date to this to see if there’s a clash.